Undergraduate Course Descriptions

 Investigates Rome from antiquity to the twentieth century focusing on art and architecture, archaeology, film, literature, urban planning, law, social history, religion, and politics.

 History of Architecture

 Major buildings and architects from the ancient world to the present.
-Elements of architectural design and the influence of social, economic, political, religious and technological factors on the art of building.
+Elements of architectural design and the influence of social, economic, political, religious, and technological factors on the art of building.
 Architecture as cultural expression.

 Architecture in Global Contexts

-Concepts of architecture, with case studies drawn from various world regions ranging from prehistoric times to present.
+Concepts of architecture, with case studies drawn from various world regions ranging from prehistoric times to the present.
 Understanding the role of architecture in human society and how it has shaped human history.
 Study of physical and cultural dimensions of architecture in different parts of the world and learn how to place their varieties in global contexts.